zampat/neteye4/monitoring/monitoring-plugins/wireless/cisco/README.md

 service telegraf start
 ```

-Now you can import the included sample Dashboards into Grafana to disply the collected data
+Now you can import the included sample Dashboards into Grafana to display the collected data